NRS 115 is the chapter in the Nevada Revised Statutes that concerns the homestead law.

 Las Vegas, NV 89129

 The completed Homestead Declaration can also be mailed to the Recorder's main office.
-The Recorder's Office is unable to accept mailed documents for recording at the Northwest Office.
+The Recorder's Office is unable to accept mailed documents for recording at the Satellite Offices.

 WHAT THE LAW PROVIDES:

-When you record a Declaration of Homestead, Nevada law protects the equity in your home up to $550,000 from general creditor claims (unpaid medical bills, bankruptcy, charge card debts, business/personal loans, accidents) but would not preclude a seizure or forced sale of your residence from general creditors if your equity exceeds the $550,000.
+When you record a Declaration of Homestead, Nevada law protects a set amount of equity in your home established per NRS 115, from general creditor claims (unpaid medical bills, bankruptcy, charge card debts, business/personal loans, accidents) but would not preclude a seizure or forced sale of your residence from general creditors if your equity exceeds the maximum equity allowed.
 A creditor may file suit and can record a judgment lien against any real property you own.
 Recording a Declaration of Homestead protects your principal residence up to the statutory maximum.
 For example, if the value of your home is $645,000 and you have a first mortgage of $485,000 plus a second mortgage of $10,000, the equity is $150,000.

 WHAT IS NOT PROTECTED: